 After about 30 seconds, the lamp turned off and the LED indicator light on the handle turned green.

 I removed the SteriPEN, dried off the lamp, and put its plastic cover back on.
 I took a sip of the treated water.

 It tasted of soil, but that was to be expected.

 You might be wondering how I know the water is safe to drink.

 At the end of the day, I know it's safe because of the science behind it, which is the same way I know dropping iodine in my water bottle while trekking in the Himalaya is safe.

 If that's not enough for you, then take heart in the testing and certification the product has undergone:

 SteriPEN products have been tested by the Water Quality Association (WQA) against the US EPA Microbiological Water Purifier Standard.
 SteriPEN has received the WQA's Gold Seal, certifying that SteriPEN purifies water safely and effectively.

-Still doubtful?
 How about a long list of testimonials from people not just drinking stream water from their neighborhood, but from taking SteriPEN on expeditions to Mt.
-Everest and thru-hikes of the Appalachian trail.
+Everest and thru-hikes of the Appalachian Trail.

 There are 13 different ways the LED indicator light on the handle can blink, each of which signifies something different, such as battery and lamp warnings, so it may be necessary to carry the instructions with you.